Michael137/michael137.github.io/_posts/2020-04-16-android-kernel.md

 - Check using: `adb shell lsmod`
 - Remove using: `adb shell rmmod my_module.ko`

+See [this SO post](https://stackoverflow.com/questions/6282669/how-do-you-create-a-loadable-kernel-module-for-android) for more info on writing drivers

 # The Silver Bullet (When things go wrong)

 1. Boot into fastboot bootloader menu (press power and volume down for a few seconds)